Rosemary Matteson still remembers the white chiffon dress -- strapless and beautifully designed, with gold sequins.

 "They needed to be entertained to relieve the pressures they were under on the battlefield," said Lucas, who lives in Charlotte.
 "They were just so enthusiastic."

 William G. McNamara, an Alexandria resident who landed with the troops at Omaha Beach on D-Day while working for the military publication Stars and Stripes, met his wife at a USO dance in Richmond in 1942.
-He later attended USO shows given by Bob Hope and the Glenn Miller Band in Europe.
+He later attended USO shows given by Bob Hope and Glenn Miller and his band in Europe.

 "They were a big morale boost, a tie to back home,'' he said.